Who We Are

-Emily graduated with a Bachelor’s degree in Human Development and Family Sciences from the University of Texas and a Master’s of Occupational Therapy from the University of Texas Health Science Center in San Antonio.
+Emily graduated with a Bachelor's degree in Human Development and Family Sciences from the University of Texas and a Master's of Occupational Therapy from the University of Texas Health Science Center in San Antonio.
 Emily began been working at KidWorks following her internship in the Spring of 2009.
 Her experience includes working in out-patient settings with children of various diagnoses such as sensory processing disorder, cerebral palsy, autism, and fine motor difficulties.
 Her goal is to be a positive influence on others and make the lives of children and families better.
-During her time in San Antonio, Emily was involved in various volunteer programs for children with developmental delays including wheelchair basketball and swimming programs.
 In addition to working with children, Emily enjoys watching live music, spending time with her family and friends, being outdoors, cooking, and shopping.
-While at Kidworks, she has received training in: Sensory Processing Disorder, DIR/Floortime techniques, vision therapy techniques, therapeutic brushing, kinesiotaping, and self-regulation programs.
-She has completed post graduate advanced training/certification in the following areas:
+While at Kidworks, she has completed post graduate advanced training/certification in the following areas:

 Kara was born and raised in Austin.
-She received her certification as an Occupational Therapy Assistant from ACC and is currently completing her academic core work for consideration into a graduate Occupational Therapy program.
-During her time at KidWorks, Kara has gained experience in the DIR/Floor Time approach, Sensory Integration, vision therapy techniques, therapeutic brushing and self regulation programs.
-Kara enjoys scuba diving, hunting, traveling, and spending time with her husband, family and friends.
+She received her certification as an Occupational Therapy Assistant from ACC and completed her BA at Texas Woman's University.
+Kara is currently completing the prerequisites for the master's bridge program at TWU.
+During her time at Kidwork's, Kara has gained experience in several areas including therapeutic brushing and self-regulation programs.
+In addition to her love for working with children and their families, Kara enjoys scuba diving, traveling, being outdoors and spending time with family and friends.

 Lisa is an Occupational Therapist at Kidworks Therapy Services part time and during the summer months.
 Every day she learns something new from the children she works with and their families.
 She works alongside expert therapists who train her to do her very best.
 Lisa is full time Occupational Therapist at the Texas School for the Blind and Visually Impaired since September of 1994.
 She studies the impact visual impairment has on the other senses and overall development.